-Within the City of Strongsville, nearly 38% of land is solely dedicated to single-family residential uses.
-About 40% of the land within the City is dedicated to housing in general; this use category also includes two-family residential and multi-family residential.
-Parks and Recreation uses are the next largest land use (32%) within the City.
-This is due largely in part to the Mill Stream Run Reservation of the Cleveland

-Metroparks located within the City, as well as an abundance of ball fields in Strongsville's industrial parks.
-The third highest land use within Strongsville is industrial with almost 8% of the City's land.
+Within the City of Strongsville, 50% of land is solely dedicated to single-family residential uses.
+A additional 2.8% of the land within the City is dedicated to other housing types; this includes two-family residential and multi-family residential.
+Parks and Recreation uses are the next largest land use (16.4%) within the City.
+This is due largely in part to the Mill Stream Run Reservation of the Cleveland Metroparks located within the City, as well as an abundance of ball fields in Strongsville's industrial parks.
+The third highest land use within Strongsville is industrial with almost 6.7% of the City's land.
+Overall, 8.5% of land in the City is considered "Vacant", though this includes previuosly developed land.

-Figure 1 Land Use Coverage Percentage
+Figure 42 Land Use Coverage Percentage